-General Elections are held in Guernsey every four years to appoint Members to the States of Deliberation.
+General Elections are generally held in Guernsey every four years to appoint 38 Deputies to the States of Deliberation.
 The last General Election took place on 7th October 2020 and the next General Election will be held in June 2025.

-15 years of age or older (although you can't vote until you're 16)
+15 years of age or older (you won't be able to vote until you're 16)

-- In Guernsey, the details on the Electoral Roll are not supplied to credit reference agencies.
-To prove that you are one the Electoral Roll, you may request confirmation of your registration from the Electoral Roll Office by completing the form available for download on this page together with a £10 cheque payable to States of Guernsey.
+In Guernsey, the details on the Electoral Roll are not supplied to credit reference agencies.
+To prove that you are on the Electoral Roll, you may request confirmation of your registration from the Electoral Roll Office by completing the form available for download on this page together with a £10 cheque payable to States of Guernsey.
 Should you wish to pay cash, please attend the Cashiers' Office, Edward T Wheadon House, Le Truchot, St Peter Port and quote reference HM1910 250060 and provide your receipt with your application.

 Results of the election on 7th October 2020